Denmark in the Eurovision Song Contest 2007: Semi-finals

 The two semi-finals took place on 26 January and 2 February 2007 at the Musikteatret in Holstebro and the Aalborghallen in Aalborg, respectively.
-The top four of each semi-final advanced to the final based on a public vote.
+The top four of each semi-final advanced to the final based on a public televote.
 In addition to the performances of the competing entries, Flaskedrengene and Simone performed as the interval acts during the first semi-final, while Michel Lauziére performed as the interval act during the second semi-final.

 Wildcard selection

 Listeners of DR P3 and DR P4 were able to vote for the songs competing in their respective groups between 5 and 8 February 2007.
-The song with the most votes in each group that advanced to the final were announced on 8 February 2007.
+The song with the most votes in each group that advanced to the final were announced on 8 February 2007 during the radio programmes Go' Morgen P3 and Formiddag på P4'eren.

 Final

 The final took place on 10 February 2007 at the Forum Horsens in Horsens.
 The running order was determined by DR and announced on 5 February 2007.
-The winner, "Drama Queen" performed by DQ, was selected solely by a public vote.
+The winner, "Drama Queen" performed by DQ, was selected solely by a public televote.
 The voting results of each of Denmark's five regions were converted to points which were distributed as follows: 4, 6, 8, 10 and 12 points.
 In addition to the performances of the competing entries, DK Rocks, Gordon Kennedy, Master Fatman and Take That performed as the interval acts.